Sacrament Of Marriage

 Alternatively there is a form that may be signed by a parent or brother or sister, stating that you are free to marry.
 In many cases this form will suffice.

 Download and complete this form and bring to your appointment with the Priest of the Parish.
-This form can be obtained from the Parish Office by email at email@example.com or by calling (+353 1 6281018) between 10 a.m. and 1 p.m.
-(Or click this Freedom-To-Marry form to print, complete and return).
+This form can be obtained from the Parish Office by email at firstname.lastname@example.org or by calling (+353 1 6281018) between 10 a.m. and 1 p.m. (or click this Freedom-To-Marry form to complete it online).

 Getting Married to a Non-Catholic Partner